ebb-earl-co/libraries_io/README.md

 interdependencies between [sic] them.
 This gives Libraries.io a unique understanding of open source software.
 An understanding that we want to share with **you**.

-#### Exploring Open Data Snapshot to Save API Calls
+#### Using Open Data Snapshot to Save API Calls
 Libraries.io has an easy-to-use [API](https://libraries.io/api), but
-given that PyPi is the fourth-most-represented package manager in the Open Data with 200,000+ packages, the number of API calls to various endpoints to collate the necessary data is not appealing (Libraries.io rate limits to 60 requests per minute).
+given that PyPi is the fourth-most-represented package manager in the Open Data with 200,000+ packages, the number of API calls to various endpoints to collate the necessary data is not appealing (also, Libraries.io rate limits to 60 requests per minute).
 Fortunately, [Jeremy Katz on Zenodo](https://zenodo.org/record/2536573) maintains snapshots of the Libraries.io Open Data source.
 The most recent version is a snapshot from 22 December 2018, and contains the following CSV files: